bombasticSlacks/Aspirant/Game/Bastion.md

 ### Advanced
 #### Grand Defender
 When wielding a shield, if you successfully mitigate an enemy melee attack, as part of the reaction, you may perform a shove manoeuvre.
 If there are any other relevant manoeuvres you think you could do, you may substitute one for the shove.

-#### Heavy Hitter
-#TODOmigrate
-While wearing all metal armour, you can parry and block using your arms and all of your attacks may knock back enemies STR meters.

 #### Iron Curtain
 If you have not made a melee attack in a round and are wielding a shield, you may parry as a free action as your turn ends.